 Other Invoice Factoring Businesses in Georgia

 There is a strong presence of transportation companies in Georgia.
 The state is perfectly located logistically and is a “super hub” because of not only airlines but also the trucking, railroad and shipping industries.6 In fact, 80% of the U.S. market is within a 2-hour flight from Georgia.7

 As such, factoring is a major form of small business funding for many trucking companies.
-Georgia factoring companies provide freight factoring, fuel card services.
+Georgia factoring companies provide freight factoring, fuel and fleet card services.
 Fuel advances are received via Comcheck or EFS card.